Everest Base Camp Heli Out Trek

 • Accessible tea houses and lodges along the route.

-• Adventure and sense of achievement in reaching Everest base.
+• Adventure and sense of achievement in reaching Everest Base Camp.

 The spring season offers vibrant rhododendron blooms and lush green landscapes, while the autumn season showcases clear mountain views and favorable trekking conditions.
 These seasons also coincide with the peak climbing seasons, allowing trekkers to witness the vibrant mountaineering atmosphere around Everest.
 It's important to note that while these seasons are popular, the Everest region can still be crowded with trekkers.